fChristenson/java-roadmap/backend/java/java.md

 makes up the core of the language and [Java EE](https://docs.oracle.com/javaee/7/tutorial/) which contains many of the tools developed for enterprise development.

+It is worth noting that [Java](https://www.java.com/) is not just for web and mobile and can run both desktop applications and embedded device systems as well.

 ## Android

 The [Android](https://en.wikipedia.org/wiki/Android_(operating_system)) platform uses [Java](https://www.java.com/) as it's main programming language and